 Use these tips to develop a search strategy that suits your strengths and needs.
 At any point in this process, feel free to meet with a career counselor for clarification on your next steps.

 Develop a Plan of Action and Start Researching

 - Reflect on your interests, strengths, values, and skills.
-Consider using the Explore reflection activities in Design Your Next Steps, our career guide, for inspiration.
+Consider using these Self-Exploration activities for inspiration.

-- Use Vault, O*NET, our industry pages, and LionSHARE to research and identify job titles and career fields.
+- Use Firsthand, O*NET, our industry pages, and LionSHARE to research and identify job titles and career fields.

 - Talk to professors, former supervisors, family, and classmates to learn more about fields that interest you or uncover fields you might not have considered.

 - Fill out your career interests on LionSHARE to ensure that you receive tailored information about opportunities via LionSHARE and through industry newsletters from our office.

 - Research the recruitment timelines of your industries of interest.

 - Make a target list of the top 20 organizations you might like to work for using resources like LionSHARE, Glassdoor, GoinGlobal, UniWorld, Indeed, and professional association websites.
 Brainstorm connections in your network.